TechNickAI/AICodeBot/README.md

 AICodeBot is a coding assistant designed to make your coding life easier.
 With capabilities to perform code reviews, manage dependencies, and even suggest improvements, think of it as your AI version of a pair programmer - a team member that accelerates the pace of development and helps you write better code.

-There are lot of ways to use AICodeBot that we have planned.
+We've planned to build out multiple different interfaces for interacting with AICodeBot.
 To start, it's a [command-line tool](https://pypi.org/project/aicodebot/) that you can use to generate commit messages, debug code, and review code.
 In the future, we plan to integrate it with GitHub Actions, Slack, and other tools to make it even more useful.

-⚠️ Status: This project is in its infancy with very limited features, but it already improves the software development workflow, and has a healthy Roadmap of features. ⬇
+⚠️ Status: This project is in its infancy with very limited features, but it already improves the software development workflow, and has a healthy Roadmap of features.

-⚠️ It uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
+⚠️ AICodeBot currently uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
 Sometimes it does dumb things, which is why we have you confirm before it does anything permanent.
+Much like Tesla's Full Self Driving, you have to keep your hands on the wheel.

 We're using AICodeBot to build AICodeBot, and it's getting better all the time.️ We're looking for contributors to help us build it out.
 See [CONTRIBUTING](https://github.com/novara-ai/AICodeBot/blob/main/CONTRIBUTING.md) for more.